mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 #### 1:11:36

-**Question:** Hojo-san, I read that Joshu Zen Master’s lineage died out only after a couple more people in his lineage.
+**Question:** Hojo-san, I read that Jōshū Zen Master’s lineage died out only after a couple more people in his lineage.
 Do you know if that’s right?
 I think it’s in the back of that book.

 **Katagiri Roshi:** Mm-hmm.
-Joshu’s lineage is Rinzai line, and Nangaku Ejo (Nanyue Huairang), and you know Baso Zen Master (Mazu Daoyi).
+Jōshū’s lineage is Rinzai line, and Nangaku Ejo (Nanyue Huairang), and you know Baso Zen Master (Mazu Daoyi).
 So [Baso] Zen Master has many disciples, among them there are three famous Zen Masters.
 One is Hyakujō [Ekai] (Baizhang Huaihai), who established first the regulation of monastic life in China.
 And next is Kisu Zen Master (Guizong Zhichang), who flourished [in] the 8th century, who is also pretty famous for his very strict way to teach.
 And the third one was Nansen Zen Master (Nanquan Puyuan).
 You know pretty well, Nansen was the Zen teacher who [killed] the cat in order to cut off the delusion of the monks, and thinking of whether the cat has buddha-nature or not.
 Do you know that?
 Well, [those] three Zen Masters.
-And then Joshu Zen Master was a disciple of this Nansen.
+And then Jōshū Zen Master was a disciple of this Nansen.

-So Joshu really practiced very hard, I can imagine, because Nansen had very much his own peculiar way – very peculiar, strict way.
-So Joshu was very [suffering].
-For instance, if you read *Mumonkan*, *Gateless Gate*, Number 19, there is a koan [where] Joshu Zen Master asked Nansen about the meaning of the Buddha Way.
+So Jōshū really practiced very hard, I can imagine, because Nansen had very much his own peculiar way – very peculiar, strict way.
+So Jōshū was very [suffering].
+For instance, if you read *Mumonkan*, *Gateless Gate*, Number 19, there is a koan [where] Jōshū Zen Master asked Nansen about the meaning of the Buddha Way.
 That means what is the truth, the Buddha Way.
 And then Nansen says [...] everyday mind.
-So [Joshu] asked what [is] everyday mind, always.
+So [Jōshū] asked what [is] everyday mind, always.
 So in this koan of the *Gateless Gate*, you can read what is everyday mind.

-So Joshu practiced very hard, thinking about everyday mind, because he became a monk at 60 years old.
+So Jōshū practiced very hard, thinking about everyday mind, because he became a monk at 60 years old.
 He cannot have any energy to [go] far away, far out; or he didn’t have any energy to get a certain fantastic religious experience, and thinking something else apart from his life.
 His life was really rooted in everyday life.
 So that’s why he anyway asked these kind of questions.

 So what is the Way?
 What is the Buddha’s teaching?
 What is the truth?
 Truth is everyday mind.
 That is a really difficult koan for us.
 But it’s pretty easy; [a] simple way – but we don’t understand that one.